seanox/aspect-js/manual/en/markup.md

-In Seanox aspect-js, the declarative approach is implemented with attributes that can be used and combined in all HTML elements starting from the HTML element 'BODY', which is included.
+In Seanox aspect-js, the declarative approach is implemented with attributes that can be used and combined in all HTML elements starting from the HTML element `BODY`, which is included.
 The values of the attributes can be static or dynamic with the use of the expression language.
 If an attribute contains an expression, the value is updated by the renderer with each refresh (render cycle) based on the initial expression.